TheOdinProject/top-meta/Moderation_Matrix.md

 - Doxxing
 - Any other behavior deemed unacceptable and deserving of a ban by the moderation team

 Zaps decay at a rate of 1 zap per week.
 E.g., if you receive 5 zaps on a Friday, the following Friday you will have 4, the Friday after that you will have 3, and so forth.
-This means higher level infractions may impact your ability to participate for a longer period of time if further rules are broken.
+This means higher level infractions remain on record for a longer period of time, and more strongly jeopardize your ability to participate in the server if rules are continued to be broken.

-Repeated offenses with unexpired "zaps" increase to the next penalty tier.
-E.g. The second time a user is warned about unsolicited pings or DMs, they earn 5 zaps instead of 2, making them 3 zaps away from a ban.
+Repeated offenses with unexpired zaps increase to the next penalty tier.
+**Scenario 1:**
+1. Kierra is warned about dogpiling once, which earns her zero zaps as it is a first warning for a minor violation.
+2. Two days later, Kierra is warned about dogpiling again, and earns a single zap as she has already been warned.
+She now has 1 zap.
+3. The next day, Kierra is once again warned about dogpiling.
+This now earns her two zaps for a total of 3 zaps.
+4. The day after that, Kierra is warned about dogpiling and earns 5 zaps, for a total of 8 zaps.
+5. The next time Kierra is warned about dogpiling, she earns 10 zaps and is now banned from the server as she has accumulated 18 zaps.

+**Scenario 2:**
+1. Kierra is warned about dogpiling once, which earns her zero zaps as it is a first warning for a minor violation.
+2. Two days later, Kierra is warned about dogpiling again, and earns a single zap as she has already been warned.
+She now has 1 zap.
+3. Kierra is warned about dogpiling 2 months later.
+Because all her zaps have expired, she only receives 1 zap.

-This is not a comprehensive list and zaps are at the discretion of the moderation team.
+This is not a comprehensive list of all possible scenarios and zaps are made at the discretion of the moderation team if particular behaviors are inappropriate but not otherwise explicitly covered.
 Please DM @ModMail if you would like to discuss this matrix or any moderation activity (whether you are on the receiving end or not).